Know your customer

 Netbank: Customers can complete the client questionnaire available on the ‘Settings’ page under ‘Customer data’;

-Nordea branch: Customers can visit Nordea Branch in the country where their account has been opened.
+Our branch: Customers can visit banks branch in the country where their account has been opened.
 Please note that this will be the only option to complete the questionnaire for those customers, who have received closing letters.

 (*) Politically exposed persons - natural person who are or have been entrusted with prominent public functions, including functions in the Republic of Latvia,

 - head of State, head of government, minister and deputy or assistant minister, state secretary, the chancellor of the parliament,

 - member of parliament;

 - member of supreme court, of constitutional court or of other high-level judicial body whose decisions are not subject to further appeal;

 - members of court of auditors or of the board of central bank;